 For further information on the way NHMRC manages security risks in relation to personal information please contact the Agency Security Adviser via email to email@example.com.

 3 Some relevant records may also be held by the Department of Health, if those records were generated before NHMRC became a separate agency in the Health Portfolio (i.e before 2006).

 Subscriptions and web forms

 If you subscribe to any of NHMRC’s regular electronic publications (e.g.), the personal information you submit through the subscription service form will be secure using SSL protocol used solely by NHMRC and not be disclosed to any other individual or organisation.
-The records are kept within NHMRC and Campaign Monitor (USA) until the individual asks to be removed from the NHMRC mailing list or fails to respond to a request for confirmation of continued interest.
+The records are kept within NHMRC and Mailchimp (USA) until the individual asks to be removed from the NHMRC mailing list or fails to respond to a request for confirmation of continued interest.